Approximate k-uniform states: definition, construction and applications: Main Results

-we can get linear distance and vanishing proximity codes as long as $\alpha>0$ and $-\frac 14<\lambda<0$.
-To ensure the construction probability decays exponentially in large-$n$ limit, we require that for any $\theta>0$

-which implies that the circuit depth have to grow exponentially with the qudit number $k:=\log_dK$.
-This illustrates a fundamental difference between Haar random unitary and random quantum circuit with shallow depth: shallow depth circuit is not capable of generating "good" quantum codes with constant code rate $R:=\frac kn$ and linear distance $\delta=\Theta(n)$ with satisfying exponentially small proximity and failure probability under large $n$ limit.
+Note that the circuit depth have to grow exponentially with the qudit number $k:=\log_dK$.
+This illustrates a fundamental difference between Haar random unitary and random quantum circuit with shallow depth: shallow depth random circuit is not capable of generating "good" quantum codes with constant code rate $R:=\frac kn$ and linear distance $\delta=\Theta(n)$ with satisfying exponentially small proximity and failure probability under large $n$ limit.

 \begin{proof} Similar to the case of proving Haar random construction of approximate QECC in Section~\ref{sec:Haar-random-aqecc}, we see that approximate pure QECC with distance $\delta$ is equivalent to the condition that any state in the code space is an $\epsilon$-approximate $\delta-1$-uniform state.
 We first consider the probability for one fixed subsystem satisfying Eq.~\eqref{eq:altdef-aqecc}, with code space $\mathcal{C}$ generated by a quantum circuit ensemble forming approximate design from any fixed $K$-dimensional subspace: